-You'll get hands-on experience working with real clients on interesting projects. an opportunity to learn with men and women who have started where you are now — and succeeded.
+You'll get hands-on experience working with real clients on interesting projects. learn with those who have started where you are now — and succeeded.
 UND is one of But as any successful entrepreneur will tell you, building something built to last takes more than just a concept.
 It means understanding business inside and out.
 As an Entrepreneurship major, you'll be part of UND's Nistler College of Business